+'''

 thompson.word.format(word)

+'''

-Turns a sequence of integers representing a word into a nicely formatted string.
+Turns a Word, or a sequence of integers representing a word into a nicely formatted string.
 Can be thought of as an inverse to from_string().
-The word is not processed or reduced in any way.
+The word is not processed or reduced in any way by this function.